 Overview

-On July 11, 2024, the Honorable J. Paul Oetken of the United States District Court for the Southern District of New York, in two separate orders, granted preliminary approval of $71 million in total cash settlements against Credit Suisse, Bank of America, JP Morgan Chase, Deutsche Bank, and all remaining defendants in this groundbreaking anticompetitive market manipulation class action.
+On July 17, 2025, the Honorable J. Paul Oetken of the United States District Court for the Southern District of New York, granted final approval of $71 million in total cash settlements against Credit Suisse, Bank of America, JP Morgan Chase, Deutsche Bank, and all remaining defendants in this groundbreaking anticompetitive market manipulation class action.
+Plaintiffs alleged that 12 Wall Street banks conspired to engineer and maintain a collusive and anti-competitive stranglehold over the interest rate swaps (IRS) market – one of the world’s biggest financial markets – in violation of federal antitrust laws.

 This case was developed by Cohen Milstein and co-counsel independently, without the assistance or benefit of any preceding government investigation or enforcement action.